 Share your photo, as well as where you live (e.g., Richmond, not your street address), where you like to hike, and your general availability (e.g., weekends).

-Girls Who Hike VA: This private group counts more than 8,000 hike-loving women as members.
+Girls Who Hike VA: This private group counts more than 19,000 women as members.
 This is a group for females looking for female hiking partners.

 Scrambled Legs & Kegs Hiking Group: This fun-loving group of men and women is based in Loudoun County.
 They post lots of hiking events.
 Sign up and go.

-Northern Virginia Hiking Club: This group has nearly 2,000 members.
-It’s a great group for both finding hiking friends and hiking trails.
+Northern Virginia Hiking Club: This Facebook group has nearly 3,000 members.
+It’s a great outdoor group for finding hiking friends and hiking trails.

 You typically do not need to live in the area represented by the hiking group.
 For example, I’m in Hiking SWVA, but I do not live in this part of the state.

-I like to travel around Virginia to hike different trails and groups outside of my local area provide a wealth of ideas and information on incredible hiking trails.
+I like to travel around Virginia to hike different trails.
+Groups outside of my local area provide a wealth of ideas and information on incredible hiking trails.

-Some groups act more as social groups, organizing hikes, as well as outdoor activities, like rock climbing, bonfires, archery and ski trips.
+Some of these online communities are more like social groups, organizing hikes, as well as outdoor activities, like rock climbing, bonfires, archery and ski trips.

 With regard to safety, if someone unexpectedly reaches out to you in a way that makes you feel uncomfortable, report this interaction to a group admin.